neel147063/Real-Time-Accident-Detection-and-Prediction/README.md

 ---

+### 🚨 Notice to Viewer

+Please carefully review all outputs and ensure to watch the **entire output video** for a comprehensive understanding of the project's results.

+---

 ## 📌 Features
 - **YOLOv10 Transfer Learning:** Trained on a custom dataset for accurate predictions.
 - **Visualization Tools:** Includes confusion matrices, performance curves, and more for detailed analysis.